Thank you for reading this New Section of my blog, “Travel Bloggers “under” Covid_19“.

 This time I reached out to a British blogger/journalist who just felt in love with the Balkans and decided to move to Albania permanently.

-She is well known as the Mama-Balkanista @mamabalkanista and she is not just a blogger; she studied law, has years of experience in marketing, and work as a full time, freelance writer and journalist.
+She is well known as The Balkanista, and she is not just a blogger; she studied law, has years of experience in marketing, and work as a full time, freelance writer and journalist.
 You can see the huge work she puts on her website The Balkanista.

 If you are curious, how is the life of a full-time blogger and entrepreneur lady, working from home, in Albania, with 10-month old baby, during the quarantine, get some inspiration here: